Proceeds of Crime Act Confiscation & Asset Recovery

 When can a Confiscation Order be made?

-Confiscation Orders can be made following conviction for a crime.
-The court has the powers to confiscate from convicted criminal defendants, their benefit from crime.
+Confiscation Orders can be made following conviction of a criminal offence in the Crown Court and following a committal for sentence (or for the purposes of confiscation) from the Magistrates Court to the Crown Court.
+The Crown Court has the power to confiscate from convicted defendants, their benefit from crime.

-Confiscation Orders are specified by the Criminal Justice Act 1988 and the Proceeds of Crime Act 2002.
+Confiscation Orders are made under the Criminal Justice Act 1988 and the Proceeds of Crime Act 2002 depending on the date of the offence.

 How much can the court take with a Confiscation Order?

-The purpose of confiscation proceedings is to recover the financial benefit that the offender has obtained from criminal conduct.
-The court calculates the value of that benefit and orders the offender to pay an equivalent sum (or less where a lower sum is available for confiscation).
+The purpose of confiscation proceedings is to recover the financial benefit that the defendant has obtained from criminal conduct, or regulatory offence.
+The court calculates the value of that benefit and orders the defendant to pay an equivalent sum (or less where a lower sum is shown to be available for confiscation).

 There is no upper limit or lower limit for how much can be seized with a Confiscation Order.